 First, bookmark this page (or save it as a Favorite) so that you can easily return, and continue reading.
 The links below will take you to tutorials, articles, and many other Web sites, so you may find yourself "lost" when you try to come back.

 Part 1 - Preparation - the 8-steps that lay the foundation for an efficient and successful job search.
 Skipping this foundation step can make your job search substantially lengthen the time it takes you to find a job.

-Part 2 - Implementation - a 5-step process to find your next job
+Part 2 - Implementation - a 5-step process to find your next job.

-but you need to feel comfortable.
+You won't spend all your time in front of your computer (and you really shouldn't!), but you need to feel comfortable.
 It may also increase your job market "value" and market competitiveness.

 Need help or practice?
 Try these:

 Note: Be sure to purchase and install anti-virus and anti-malware software for your computer, and be sure to keep it up to date.
 Most antivirus software comes with an update subscription that needs to be renewed annually, well worth the price!

 An e-mailed resume with a computer virus attached won't be read and won't make a good impression, so keep your computer virus-free and malware-free.